FastSLM: Hierarchical Temporal Abstraction for Efficient Long-Form Speech Adaptation: Methodology

 where $i \in \{2,3\}$, and $\hat{\mathbf{X}}_0^A$ denotes the initial encoder output.
 Multi-scale representations are concatenated as $\hat{\mathbf{Q}}^A = [\hat{\mathbf{Q}}_1^A; \hat{\mathbf{Q}}_2^A; \hat{\mathbf{Q}}_3^A]$ to form a comprehensive feature bank.

 \textbf{Semantic Distillation (Extreme Token Compression)}: Although $\hat{\mathbf{Q}}^A$ contains rich information, its length scales linearly with audio duration, which remains suboptimal for long-form reasoning.
-To achieve our target efficiency of 1.67 tokens/sec, we introduce a final \textbf{Semantic Distillation} step.
+To achieve our target efficiency of 1.67 tokens/sec, we introduce a final Semantic Distillation step.
 Drawing inspiration from LLaVA-mini \citep{llava-mini}, which compresses visual features into a single token, we hypothesize that speech segments can also be represented by a highly compact set of latent variables.
 However, unlike static images, speech represents a dynamic temporal stream with overlapping events.
 Therefore, instead of a single token, we employ a small, fixed number of learnable queries $\mathbf{Q}_c^A$ to distill the hierarchical information $\hat{\mathbf{Q}}^A$ into the final compressed tokens $\tilde{\mathbf{Q}}_c^A$:

 \textbf{Detail Recovery Mechanism}: Extreme compression risks losing subtle but critical acoustic cues (e.g., intonation, speaker identity).
 To mitigate this, we incorporate a Detail Recovery attention block.
-This module allows the compressed semantic tokens $\tilde{\mathbf{Q}}_c^A$ to look back at the raw multi-scale source features $\hat{\mathbf{X}}^A$ and retrieve any missing fine-grained details before entering the LLM.
+This module allows the compressed semantic tokens $\tilde{\mathbf{Q}}_c^A$ to explicitly re-attend to the original multi-scale acoustic features $\hat{\mathbf{X}}^A$ and retrieve any missing fine-grained details before entering the LLM.

 where $\hat{\mathbf{X}}^A = [\hat{\mathbf{X}}_0^A; \hat{\mathbf{X}}_1^A; \hat{\mathbf{X}}_2^A]$.
 The final output $\hat{\mathbf{Q}}_c^A$ provides a strong balance between semantic density and acoustic fidelity, addressing the granularity mismatch described in Section \ref{sec:intro}.